qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

   in a first panel and displays only the attributes of the clicked identifier in the second one.
   There is a pull-down menu at the top of the first panel where the "identifier" can be specified using an attribute (:menuselection:`Columns -->`) or an :guilabel:`Expression`.
-  The pull-down also includes the last 10 expressions for re-use.
+  The pull-down also includes the last 10 expressions for reuse.
   Form view uses the layer fields configuration (see :ref:`vector_attributes_menu`).

   You can browse through the feature identifiers with the arrows on the bottom